Basics

 Explanation

-Any set of data contains information about some group of (1)__________.
-The information is organized in (2)_________
+Any set of data contains information about some group of (1).
+The information is organized in (2)

-drag and drop the selected option to the right place or type it instead
+Please drag and drop the selected option in the right place or type it instead

 individuals